dotintent/react-native-ble-plx/README.md

 ## Recent Changes

-**3.0.0**
+**3.1.0**

+- Added Handling Bluetooth 5 Advertising Extensions on Android by legacyScan flag
-- Added Example project
+- Added isConnectable flag for android devices
-- Updated MultiplatformBleAdapter to version 0.2.0.
-- Updated RN bridge config
+- Added Expo config plugin for prebuilding
-- Changed CI flow
-- Updated CI to RN 0.72.x
-- Updated docs
+- Changed Android permissions section in docs and readme
-- Updated dependencies
-- Fixed iOS 16 bugs
+- Merged MultiPlatformBleAdapter (https://github.com/dotintent/MultiPlatformBleAdapter) with react-native-ble-plx repo
+- Fixed application crash when multiple listeners were set to watch the disconnect action and the device was disconnected
+- Fixed handling wrong Bluetooth Address error on Android

 [Current version changes](CHANGELOG.md)
 [All previous changes](CHANGELOG-pre-03.md)